Electric Spine: Required works not scheduled for 2014–2019

 Overall, the line north from Oxford to Nuneaton is scheduled for "single option development" (the stage before detailed design) within CP6, and no completion date is given.
 This includes the northern part of the Cherwell Valley Line from Oxford to its junction with the Chiltern Main Line near Aynho, south of Banbury; the Chiltern Main Line from Banbury to Leamington Spa (Oxford to Leamington: 43 miles); the Coventry to Leamington line and the Coventry to Nuneaton Line (roughly 9 miles each).

 The South West Main Line, which runs 34 miles from Basingstoke to Southampton and its port, is currently third rail 750V DC electrified, and will eventually be converted to 25 kV AC overhead wires.
 This test-section of re-electrification will assess the feasibility of the wider conversion of the third-rail electric network to overhead wires.
 As mentioned above, electrification from Bletchley to Bedford is also not yet scheduled.
 Network Rail intends to develop plans for both projects in CP6.

 Reactions

 The managing director of GB Railfreight, John Smith, has questioned the prioritisation of the Electric Spine over other freight routes: "I [do not] really understand some of the details of the electric spine.
 We are reviving and electrifying a stretch of railway between Oxford and Bletchley that’s been out of use for 20 years, before we electrify across Suffolk [for access to the Port of Felixstowe], double the Felixstowe branch or deal with the Immingham approaches."
 He stated that "the majority of electrification schemes in the UK [are to] support the passenger network."

-Other freight companies' managers also have doubts in the project's benefit to freight transport given the lack of priority given to the lines to the major ports.
+Other freight companies' managers also have doubts about the project's benefit to freight transport given the lack of priority given to the lines to the major ports.